Re$^3$Sim: Generating High-Fidelity Simulation Data via 3D-Photorealistic Real-to-Sim for Robotic Manipulation: Experiment

 We evaluated the consistency of policy performance between simulated and real-world environments using policy ACT.
 In this experiment, we evaluate policies trained at different stages (from 0 to 120000 training steps) and with 3 different seeds on the \texttt{pick and drop a bottle into a basket} task.

-As illustrated in Fig.~\ref{fig:teaser} (d), the Pearson correlation coefficient is 0.924, indicating the clear correlation between performance in simulation and the real world.
+As illustrated in Fig.~\ref{fig:teaser} (d), the Pearson correlation coefficient of \our is 0.924, while that of RialTo is 0.710, indicating the correlation between performance in simulation and the real world of \our is better.
 Specifically, models that achieve higher success rates in simulation tend to exhibit similar success rates in real-world testing.
 When the success rate in simulation is low, it is often difficult for the model to perform well in real-world scenarios.
 This could be due to alignment errors, leading to a small sim-to-real gap, or the fact that the number of real-world test instances is much lower than in simulation, potentially introducing bias.
 This consistency suggests that policies trained with \our are well-suited for real-world deployment, reflecting a minimal sim-to-real gap.